 And yet there I was, in April 2006, lining up in Paris, ready to drag my body round 26.2 miles.
 Out of choice.

 5 hours and 15 minutes later, I can only say I had one of the most transcendental experiences of my life, crossing a finish line that an hour - and, indeed, a lifetime - previously had been just an impossible dream.
-It was the hardest thing I've ever done, but worth it.
-Two more, equally difficult, equally slow marathons followed, before I realised - as if I didn't already know - that I had reached the limit of what my body could achieve and it felt great.
+It was the hardest thing I’ve ever done, but worth it.
+Two more, equally difficult, equally slow marathons followed, before I realised - as if I didn’t already know - that I had reached the limit of what my body could achieve.
+But all three of them were amazing experiences.

 If I can do it, anyone can, no matter how unathletic you are, but a bit of guidance - real, honest guidance, that the shiny running magazines read by people with talent won’t provide - will go a long way to helping you…

 Anyone can do it, it doesn’t matter how much you’ve run before and no one will be laughing at you

 Honestly, it's like Facebook.
 Everyone thinks that everyone is looking at their posts and profile all the time, when in reality, everyone is too obsessed with their own posts and profile to care about yours.
 Lots of people fear that stepping outside their house in running gear will immediately lead to people pointing and laughing.
 They won't even notice you.
 And don't worry what level you start at: the important thing is starting.
 You can only run for a minute?
 Fine.
 Next run try two minutes.
 Then five minutes.
 You'll be amazed how quickly you can increase your tolerance.

 The right gear is not optional